archive-for-processing/processing-forked-libraries/README.md

 * __onTickEvent(int timerId, long timeLeftUntilFinish)__

     The onTickEvent will be called whenever a tick interval has finished.
     The event will provide info about which timer has triggered the event and how much time is left till that timer finishes.

+    *NOTICE:* If the onTickEvent operation runs longer than the tick interval, the subsequent onTickEvent that was supposed to be triggered under normal circumstances will be skipped.

 * __onFinishEvent(int timerId)__